nthomson-pivotal/workshop-toolkit-sample/WELCOME.md

 - The Spring Music sample application cloned
 - CF CLI logged in to your own dedicated space

-First, check out the CF target you're logged in to:
+First, open a terminal via the menu and check out the CF target you're logged in to:

 ```
 cf target